hahahardik/Algo-in-C/README.md

 # Algo-in-C
-Some basic sorting algorithms written in C
+Some basic algorithms written in C